 Does this book encourage freshmen to grow intellectually?

 Does this book encourage thought and discussion in a variety of courses and contexts?

 Does this book value diverse cultural perspectives?

-Does this book address contemporary social issues?
+Does this book address significant issues?

 History of the Selection Criteria

 In choosing the finalists for our pilot Freshman Common Reading Program in 2007, we were looking for a wonderful book that was well-written, that had broad appeal across academic disciplines and individual interests, that would bring freshmen together as part of the campus community, and that would resonate with the unique characteristics of Cal State Northridge as a particular place and site for learning.
-As we talked about the books and debated which title we would choose, we developed selection criteria in the form of a series of bulleted questions:
+As we talked about the books and debated which title we would choose, we developed selection criteria in the form of a series of bulleted questions.